Is the Capital One VentureOne Card worth it?

 Is the Capital One VentureOne Rewards Card worth it?
 It depends.
 If you want a flat-rate rewards card with no annual fee, the VentureOne Rewards Card is a good way to earn miles on everything you buy and redeem those miles for everything from travel bookings to Amazon.com purchases.

-You may also wish to consider the Chase Sapphire Preferred® Card.
-This travel credit card includes a few top-level travel benefits, including the opportunity to earn a welcome bonus of 60,000 bonus points when you spend $4,000 in the first three months, worth $750 toward travel when redeemed through Chase Ultimate Rewards.
-However, the Sapphire Preferred also charges a $95 annual fee like the Venture Rewards Card.
-If you’d like to avoid an annual fee altogether, you should stick with the VentureOne.
+You could also consider the Chase Sapphire Preferred® Card.
+This travel credit card includes a few top-level travel benefits, including the opportunity to earn a welcome bonus of 60,000 bonus points when you spend $4,000 in the first three months, worth $750 toward travel when redeemed through Chase Travel℠.
+Like the Venture Card, Sapphire Preferred also charges a $95 annual fee.
+If you’d like to avoid an annual fee altogether, stick with VentureOne.

 The bottom line